What to cook for dinner this week:

 Whatever day of the week you choose as your “Day #1”, here’s your meal prep task list:

-- Tonight’s meal might look like something served up at a 3-star restaurant, but it’s incredibly easy and will take less than 1-hour unless you’re making homemade spinach pasta.
+Choose homemade pasta or dried.
+Tonight’s bright and colorful meal will take less than 1-hour unless you’re making homemade spinach pasta.
 My friend Judy got me hooked on pasta making and when I have a couple of extra hours in the afternoon, I find it an immensely satisfying activity.
 Adding some cooked spinach to the dough makes a gorgeously vibrant green dough and adds some subtle flavor.
 If making homemade pasta isn’t your idea of a fun afternoon, using a package of dried fettuccini is more than acceptable.
 If your market carries spinach fettuccini, use that.
 If not, just use plain.

 To get an even bigger jump on the rest of the week:

-- If you’re planning to make Day #2’s dinner tomorrow, you can get the chicken marinating tonight.
+- If you’re planning to make Day #2’s dinner tomorrow, you can get the chicken marinating tonight .
 You can also put the chicken in the marinade in the morning.
-Either option is good. *Make a double batch of this chicken.
-Leftovers will be used in Thai Chicken Soup on Day #4.
+Either option is good.

 - Fresh Cucumber Tomato Salad (Day #2) only takes about 10 minutes to make.
 But, sometimes saving 10 minutes on a weeknight when everyone is starving and you’re feeling tired is a big deal.
 So, make it today if you think it will help tomorrow evening run smoother.

 - Prep the onion and cauliflower for Couscous Salad on Day #3.
 Store each separately in the refrigerator.